atwalsh/USNWC-Trails/README.md

-# USNWC-cf
+## USNWC-Trails

+A group of GCP Cloud Functions that provide an "API endpoint" for the status of the USNWC trail system.
+There's also a web page showing the current status at [usnwc.atwalsh.me][1].

+---

+#### Directories

-API endpoint to check the status of the [USNWC](https://usnwc.org/) trail system using Google Cloud Functions.
+- `/update-status`: Check the status of the USNWC trail system and store the current in a GCP Datastore
+- `/get-status`: Get the current status from the Datastore

+---

 [Check the status ↗][1]